 OEM = Original Equipment Manufacturer

-Examples of Shure OEM products over six decades:
+Examples of Shure OEM products over seven decades:

 1940s - Western Electric public address systems supplied with Shure OEM microphones.